-How can a company train workers to unload hazardous materials, configure a wind turbine, or service a jet engine when a pandemic makes it impossible to teach and learn these skills in person?1 One way to do it is to use virtual reality (VR), augmented reality (AR), and mixed reality (MR) to simulate those environments for workers to practice in.
-We predict that, led by purchases by corporations and educational institutions, sales for enterprise and educational use of wearable headsets for VR, AR, and MR—collectively known as XR or digital reality—will grow by 100% in 2021 over 2019 levels.
+How can a company train workers to unload hazardous materials, configure a wind turbine, or service a jet motor when a pandemic makes it impossible to teach and learn these skills in person?1 One way to do it is to use virtual reality (VR), augmented reality (AR) and mixed reality (MR) to simulate those environments for workers to practise in.
+We predict that, led by purchases by corporations and educational institutions, sales for enterprise and educational use of wearable headsets for VR, AR and MR—collectively known as XR or digital reality—will grow by 100% in 2021 over 2019 levels.

-Within the total XR industry, enterprise applications such as training and industrial maintenance were predicted to generate US$1.3 billion and US$0.4 billion in 2020, respectively.5 These numbers are still smaller than consumer sales—but over the next few years, organizational purchases of XR will likely narrow the gap, with all of the fastest-growing digital reality markets expected to be in enterprise or education.
-Sales of XR for use in public infrastructure maintenance, industrial maintenance, and logistics and package delivery management are predicted to more than double every year from 2019 to 2024.
-And both post-secondary and K–12 lab and field spending on digital reality is expected to rise more than 120% annually over the same period.6
+Within the total XR industry, enterprise applications such as training and industrial maintenance were predicted to generate US$1.3 billion and US$0.4 billion in 2020, respectively.
+5 These numbers are still smaller than consumer sales—but over the next few years, organisational purchases of XR will likely narrow the gap, with all of the fastest-growing digital reality markets expected to be in enterprise or education.
+Sales of XR for use in public infrastructure maintenance, industrial maintenance and logistics and parcel delivery management are predicted to more than double every year from 2019 to 2024.
+And both post-secondary and K–12 lab and field spending on digital reality is expected to rise more than 120% annually over the same period.
+6

-It may be surprising that organizational XR sales are expected to gain ground on those to consumers, especially in a time of pandemic when consumers might have flocked to VR headsets to alleviate the boredom of being locked down at home.
+It may be surprising that organisational XR sales are expected to gain ground on those to consumers, especially in a time of pandemic when consumers might have flocked to VR headsets to alleviate the boredom of being locked down at home.
 (The consumer headset market is almost entirely for VR headsets, with AR and MR being primarily enterprise devices.)
-In tech blogger Ben Evans’ memorable phrase, pandemic lockdowns were a kind of “forced experiment” for various technologies—including work-from-home tools, online grocery delivery, and home entertainment setups for gaming and video streaming—and VR seems a natural technology for consumers to add to the mix.7 But although consumer VR did not collapse in 2020, neither did it surge.
-To quote Ben Evans again: “This should have been a [consumer] VR moment, and it isn’t.”8 Consumers bought about US$2.9 billion worth of VR headsets in 2020, down 12% from US$3.3 billion in 2019, though sales are expected to rebound to US$3.5 billion in 2021.9 That 2020 decline is better than what happened to cinema attendance during the COVID-19 lockdowns, which were down 66% worldwide for the year.10 But it is less good than game console sales, which were up 150% annually in March 2020 as billions of people confined to their homes sought ways to entertain themselves.11
+In tech blogger Ben Evans’ memorable phrase, pandemic lockdowns were a kind of “forced experiment” for various technologies—including work-from-home tools, online grocery delivery and home entertainment setups for gaming and video streaming—and VR seems a natural technology for consumers to add to the mix.
+7 But although consumer VR did not collapse in 2020, neither did it surge.
+To quote Ben Evans again: “This should have been a [consumer] VR moment and it isn’t.”
+8 Consumers bought about US$2.9 billion worth of VR headsets in 2020, down 12% from US$3.3 billion in 2019, though sales are expected to rebound to US$3.5 billion in 2021.
+9 That 2020 decline is better than what happened to cinema attendance during the COVID-19 lockdowns, which were down 66% worldwide for the year.
+10 But it is less good than game console sales, which were up 150% annually in March 2020 as billions of people confined to their homes sought ways to entertain themselves.
+11

 Given lower-than-hoped for growth in the consumer market, XR headset makers have been shifting to the enterprise.
-The first AR headset, Google Glass, was originally intended for the consumer market at its release in 2014, but it was relaunched in 2017 in a pivot to the enterprise market.12 In April of 2020, Magic Leap announced that it too had decided to pursue enterprises as its primary market.13 Microsoft’s HoloLens has always been targeted at the enterprise, not the consumer.
-Even consumer VR companies such as Facebook-owned Oculus and HTC started enterprise divisions in 2019.14 There are rumors that Apple may launch AR and VR products in 2021—likely mainly for the consumer at first, but they may also have enterprise and education applications over time.15
+The first AR headset, Google Glass, was originally intended for the consumer market at its release in 2014, but it was relaunched in 2017 in a pivot to the enterprise market.
+12 In April of 2020, Magic Leap announced that it too had decided to pursue enterprises as its primary market.
+13 Microsoft’s HoloLens has always been targeted at the enterprise, not the consumer.
+Even consumer VR companies such as Facebook-owned Oculus and HTC started enterprise divisions in 2019.
+14 There are rumours that Apple may launch AR and VR products in 2021—likely mainly for the consumer at first, but they may also have enterprise and education applications over time.
+15

-Headsets, of course, are only part of a complete XR package.
+Headsets, of course, are only part of a complete XR parcel.
 Adding up all the spending on enterprise XR, it is likely that the enterprise digital reality market generated revenues of US$13 billion in 2019, up 19% from the prior year.
-This number is larger than the total XR market mentioned earlier, as it includes internal R&D, which is large at this stage of the enterprise digital reality market evolution.16 Determining the unit sales and dollar value of the headset portion only, excluding software, services, and internal R&D, is a difficult task: No XR makers disclose segmented sales in dollars or units on a quarterly or annual basis.
-But despite this difficulty, it is still possible to glean some information from occasional announcements by headset makers, enterprises, and educational institutions, as well as from media coverage.
+This number is larger than the total XR market mentioned earlier, as it includes internal R&D, which is large at this stage of the enterprise digital reality market evolution.
+16 Determining the unit sales and dollar value of the headset portion only, excluding software, services and internal R&D, is a difficult task: No XR makers disclose segmented sales in dollars or units on a quarterly or annual basis.
+But despite this difficulty, it is still possible to glean some information from occasional announcements by headset makers, enterprises and educational institutions, as well as from media coverage.

 Between 2015 and 2020, there were dozens of different public announcements regarding enterprise and education digital reality.
-Deloitte Global has analyzed all of these public announcements and found some important trends.
+Deloitte Global has analysed all of these public announcements and found some important trends.

-Although some enterprise technology tools such as the PC and the smartphone are personal (one per employee), other tools such as printers and LED projectors are shared among many employees: Tens or hundreds of employees use the same device as needed, and for only a brief period of time per use.
+Although some enterprise technology tools such as the PC and the smartphone are personal (one per employee), other tools such as printers and LED projectors are shared among many employees: Tens or hundreds of employees use the same device as needed and for only a brief period of time per use.
 The latter pattern of use is emerging as typical for XR headsets.
-For instance, in 2018, Walmart obtained 17,000 Oculus Go entry-level VR headsets, sending four units to all of its supercenters and two units to smaller locations.
-Using these 17,000 headsets, the company was able to train over a million employees on more than 45 different modules about new technology, customer service/empathy, and compliance.
-On average, almost 60 employees used each headset.17
+For instance, in 2018, Walmart obtained 17,000 Oculus Go entry-level VR headsets, sending four units to all of its supercentres and two units to smaller locations.
+Using these 17,000 headsets, the company was able to train over a million employees on more than 45 different modules about new technology, customer service/empathy and compliance.
+On average, almost 60 employees used each headset.
+17

 It may be obvious that some types of workers, such as office workers, have little need for XR headsets.
 But even in jobs where digital reality headsets might be useful, not every employee may require one.
 One of the more common uses for XR headsets in the workplace is to onboard new hires only, rather than using them to support existing employees.

-The costliest publicly announced XR project to date is the 2018 US$480 million deal between the United States Army and Microsoft using the MR HoloLens.19 This agreement was not for off-the-shelf headsets, but for customized devices with thermal sensing and night vision used not just for training but on the battlefield as well.
-Although there have been discussions of follow-on orders for 40,219 headsets costing over US$2 billion over several years,20 the initial deal covered only 2,500 headsets over two years.
+The costliest publicly announced XR project to date is the 2018 US$480 million deal between the United States Army and Microsoft using the MR HoloLens.
+19 This agreement was not for off-the-shelf headsets, but for customised devices with thermal sensing and night vision used not just for training but on the battlefield as well.
+Although there have been discussions of follow-on orders for 40,219 headsets costing over US$2 billion over several years, 20 the initial deal covered only 2,500 headsets over two years.
 Even if these headsets cost 10 times more than off-the-shelf HoloLens units, or about US$30,000 each, the total hardware value of 2,500 headsets would be a mere US$75 million.
-In other words, the software, services, and development portions of the overall MR solution likely represented more than five-sixths of the total contract value, and the headsets themselves only about 16%.
+In other words, the software, services and development portions of the overall MR solution likely represented more than five-sixths of the total contract value and the headsets themselves only about 16%.

 That said, as schools and colleges have been shut down due to the pandemic, XR and XR headsets are proving a valuable tool.
-As one example, a Canadian postsecondary institution is using VR for welding and automotive painting vocational programs, and has found the technology so useful and safe that it “will likely continue to use it when COVID-19 restrictions ease.”24 And one university in Kentucky has been teaching classes during the pandemic with HTC Vive VR headsets (although it has only 18 of them).25 Other schools in California, Michigan, and Mexico also use a variety of digital reality headsets for MBAs and other programs.26
+As one example, a Canadian postsecondary institution is using VR for welding and automotive painting vocational programmes and has found the technology so useful and safe that it “will likely continue to use it when COVID-19 restrictions ease.”
+24 And one university in Kentucky has been teaching classes during the pandemic with HTC Vive VR headsets (although it has only 18 of them).
+25 Other schools in California, Michigan and Mexico also use a variety of digital reality headsets for MBAs and other programmes.
+26

 Price will be one important factor spurring growth.
 It is anticipated that both existing manufacturers and new entrants will introduce high-quality digital reality headsets under the magic US$1,000 price point.
 Other reasons to anticipate increase in the use of digital reality include: